Divide-By-0/blog/content/posts/zkemail.md

 - sha256 and RSA both verify
 - the message is structured as a valid DKIM-signed email (we use regex to confirm that it has the right signature structure and headers)
-- the chosen regex state matches the mask provided
+- the chosen public regex state starts at the character index provided

+ZK Circuit Outputs:
+- The publicly revealed data
+- The DKIM mailserver key
+- An (optional) nullifier i.e. hash(email signature)
+- The recipient address, to avoid being frontrun

 Contract Checks: